hfp/xconfigure/config/cp2k/README.md

 source /opt/intel/oneapi/mpi/latest/env/vars.sh
 source /opt/intel/oneapi/mkl/latest/env/vars.sh
 ```

-For the following steps, it is necessary to place LIBINT, LIBXC, LIBXSMM, and CP2K into a common directory (`$HOME` is assumed).

 **2**) <a name="libint-and-libxc-dependencies"></a>The second step builds a LIBINT which is already [preconfigured](https://github.com/cp2k/libint-cp2k/releases) for CP2K.
 To fully [bootstrap LIBINT](../libint/README.md#boostrap-for-cp2k) is out of scope for this step.